 I have been taking Vitamin C to prevent colds and the flu since the 70’s, when Linus Pauling declared vitamin C’s ability to defeat the common cold.
 I have always thought it helped prevent or shorten any illness.
-Since then, it’s been a hotly debated subject as to how effective it actually is for preventing colds, influenza and even Covid-19 virus.
+Since then, it’s been a hotly debated subject as to how effective it actually is for preventing colds, and influenza.
 Personally, I am a believer.

 Vitamin C is a very potent antioxidant that protects against free radicals that can lower your immunity, and increase the risk of chronic disease, as well as speed up the aging process.

 Vitamin C does help the immune system protect against viral infections and other types of infections more efficiently.
-It does this by strengthening the function of our innate immune system, which is our first line of defense against bacteria and viruses—especially those we have never encountered before, like new strains of influenza and the novel Covid-19 virus.
+It does this by strengthening the function of our innate immune system, which is our first line of defense against bacteria and viruses—especially those we have never encountered before.

 In addition, vitamin C also activates the adaptive immune system responses to increase levels of antibodies which attack specific types of germs, bacteria and viruses that the body has previously fought off.